Proga147/Hospital-Project/README.md

 # Hospital-Project
 A template of a hospital Used for Accident and Emergency Services with a mini CMS for guests and admin users

-This application was created by Shane Proverbs,
-No copying or stealing.

 adminUser Credentials:
 (Signin Portal)
 Username: mblack